-Halli Gomez teaches martial arts and writes for children and young adults.
+Halli Gomez writes for children and young adults and works at her independent bookstore.
 She has written several stories with neurodivergent characters including her young adult novel, LIST OF TEN (Sterling, March 2021) When no one is looking, she sock skates through the house and talks to dogs like they are human.
 When people are looking, she enjoys reading, outdoors, and breaking out of escape rooms with her family.
 Halli lives in North Carolina with her husband, two boys, and two dogs.

 As a kid, Halli read Agatha Christie, Sue Grafton, Robert B. Parker.
 As an adult, she’s obsessed with middle grade and young adult novels.
 It was no surprise that when she decided to write a novel, she dove into the world of kid literature.

-She is a fourth degree black belt in Taekwondo and loves her night job - teaching martial arts.
-Her students are all ages, but most are between eight and eighteen.
-They inspire and entertain her with their stories and dedication.
+She is a fourth degree black belt in Taekwondo and taught martial arts for almost ten years.
+Her students were all ages, but most are between eight and eighteen.
+They inspired and entertained her with their stories and dedication.

 The mystery books she read as a kid did influence her first career.
 She worked as an intelligence analyst for police departments and federal agencies.
 In 2003, she published an article in Police Chief magazine on linking intelligence information, and received several awards for developing a multi-jurisdictional analysis unit.
 She saw some pretty scary stuff, which she may write about one day.